Hidradenitis suppurativa or acne inversa

 For more information about the condition, you can contact the support group Mullewupp e.V.
 Excellent educational work is carried out there.
 Further information can be found at www.akne-inversa.at.
 There you can find a built-in symptom check, which provides initial insights.

-I am happy to create a treatment plan with you in my office.
+We are happy to create a treatment plan with you in our office.

 Aside from medical treatment, lifestyle changes can also influence the severity of symptoms: